Shmoopty/rpi-appliance-monitor/README.md

 If you’ve soldered the sensor pins, you can bend the sensor to be flush with the Pi.

 ![Completed device](https://cloud.githubusercontent.com/assets/1101856/21469692/1143d1fa-ca27-11e6-9986-e12b9c23e189.jpg "Completed device")

+# Optional tuning that you can probably skip over

+### If your monitor is too sensitive and triggers when someone is just walking around the house:

+Look for a potentiometer that looks like a screw head on your 801s sensor.
+Give it a little twist _(probably in the "unscrew" direction)_ to make it less touchy.
+If that doesn't help, read on...

+### If your monitor triggers multiple events during one appliance usage:

+Your appliance may have a rest cycle.
+Modify your settings file to change `seconds_to_end` to a larger number.
+It should be longer than the rest cycle.